milaninayak123/pl300-powerbi-notes/notes/22-secure-data-access-in-power-bi.md

 # Part 22 — Secure Data Access in Power BI

+*Row-Level Security, Object-Level Security, and the limitation almost everyone misses.*

 One GreenCart sales report, many regional managers — but a West-region manager shouldn't see East-region numbers.
 That's what this part covers.

 ## Row-Level Security (RLS)